,h3

 When presenting the menu to guests, servers should first introduce themselves, greet the guests, and offer assistance if needed.
 Servers can then provide recommendations or highlight any specials or promotions available.

-Fine dining restaurant staff should also always make sure to give guests time to review the menu without rushing them.
+In a fine dining establishment, staff should also always make sure to give guests time to review the menu without rushing them.

 If the menu has any unique or unfamiliar items, servers can offer explanations or descriptions to help guests decide what to order.